Unable to sleep

 Is Food Sabotaging Your Sleep: Change Your Diet to Improve Sleep

-Certain foods can disrupt your sleep patterns, affecting your sleep and make it harder to get the rest you need.
-So which foods affect sleep?
+Certain foods can disrupt your sleep patterns, affecting your sleep and making it harder to get the rest you need.
+So, which foods affect sleep?
 In this article, we'll explore some of the worst offenders when it comes to foods that affect sleep.

 Caffeinated beverages